ajwkay/DefensinsDatabase/README.txt

 Branches:
 - Legacy
 Code from development back in 2020 on a Windows 10 environment.
-Possibly rendered dysfunctional by LFS; mostly used for reference and archivial purposes.
+Functionality has been stunted for the sake of confidentiality; mostly used for reference and archivial purposes.
 - Main
-Currently under development with the aim to reconstruct the legacy code on a Linux environment.
-The intention is to maintain the original functionality, but using more efficient tools for each part of the job.
+Currently under development with the aim to reconstruct the legacy code using more efficient libraries and tools for each part of the job.

 Prerequisites to host the database:
 - Apache > 2.4